By Karen Sprenger / Mar 26th, 2024

 Tabletop Exercise Scenario Example 1: Ransomware

 This is by far our most requested scenario and leaves room for good discussion and planning.
-With the rise in ransomware, it’s crucial that your team reacts quickly and efficiently to stop the spread, preserve data, evaluate back-ups, evaluate ransom payments and much more.
+With the rise in ransomware, it’s crucial that your team reacts quickly and efficiently to stop the spread, preserve data, evaluate back-ups, evaluate ransom payments, and much more.
 Ransomware can be financially disastrous.
 Being prepared and closing any process and security gaps can minimize the damage.

 Scenario:

-After a long holiday weekend, the office early birds arrive at work and frantically contact IT to report ransom messages on their computer screens.
+After a long holiday weekend, the office early birds arrive at work and frantically contacts IT to report ransom messages on their computer screens.
 The IT team members rush to the office and find that the files on the server and workstation are all encrypted.
 It’s later determined that a user clicked a link in a phishing email which allowed attackers to install ransomware, not only on the local workstation but on shared server files as well, and it’s still spreading.

 Sample Questions for Discussion: